zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

 Calling `Dispose()` does **not** trigger a GC and the GC **never** calls `Dispose()`. `IDisposable` allows for release of **resources** associated with your object (if implemented correctly). `Dispose()` lets the GC know that you are done with this object and its **memory** can be reclaimed at the **next collection for the generation where that object lives**.
 Calling `Dispose()` has a direct correlation to the work that the GC has to do.

 ## Finalization
+Fortunately for us, most types need only memory to operate.
+However, some types require more than just memory to be useful; some types require the use of a native resource in addition to memory.

+If a type wrapping a native resource gets GC'd, the GC will reclaim the memory used by the object in the managed heap; but the native resource, which the GC doesn't know anything about, will be leaked.
+This is clearly not desirable, so the CLR offers a mechanism called *finalization*.
+Finalization allows an object to execute some code after the object has been determined to be garbage but before the object's memory is reclaimed from the managed heap.

+`System.Object` defines a protected and virtual method called `Finalize`.
+When the garbage collector determines that an object is garbage, it calls the object's `Finalize` method (if it is overridden).

 There is no guarantee of when finalizers will be called, and indeed if you have enough memory, if it will ever be called.
+Also, the CLR doesn't make any guarantees as to the order in which Finalize methods are called.
+So, you should avoid writing a Finalize method that accesses other objects whose type defines a Finalize method; those other objects could have been finalized already.

+Specifically, Finalize methods are designed for releasing native resources.

+It is highly recommended that developers avoid overriding Object’s Finalize method.
+If you are creating a managed type that wraps a native resource, you should first derive a class from a special base class called `System.Runtime.InteropServices.SafeHandle`.
+The `SafeHandle`-derived classes are extremely useful because they ensure that the native resource is freed when a GC occurs,e.g.`SafeWaitHandle`.

 You should only release unmanaged resources in the finalizer, since managed references may be invalid. ---? it become root object again, so all managed obj should be still live.
 Need to confirm.